jiand1219/jiand.github.io/_pages/about.md

 {: .text-justify}
 # Contact me
-For any inquires, you can reach me via email: <d.jian@uea.ac.uk>
+For any inquires, you can reach me via email: <d.jian[AT]uea.ac.uk>